merll/docker-map/docs/guide/containers/maps.rst

 Stop timeout
 """"""""""""
-When stopping or restarting a container, Docker sends a ``SIGINT`` signal to its main process.
+When stopping or restarting a container, Docker sends a ``SIGTERM`` signal to its main process.
 After a timeout period, if the process is still not shut down, it receives a ``SIGKILL``.
 Some containers, e.g. database servers, may take longer than Docker's default timeout of 10 seconds.
 For this purpose :attr:`~dockermap.map.config.ContainerConfiguration.stop_timeout` can be set to a higher value.